Korean Art and Antiques

 SOLD

 Won Ju Seo's work is featured in the Spring 2013 issue of Fiber Art Now, and in the recently-published McGraw-Hill fine arts textbook, Art Talk.
-The work offered here is Color in My Surroundings 5 by Won Ju Seo.
-Frame: 13 x 11 inches (33 x 28 cm); Textile: 8.25 x 7.25 inches (21 x 18.5 cm).
-Hand-sewn with Korean silk and silk thread.
+The work offered here is Joy 2 by Won Ju Seo.
+13 x 13 inches, 33 x 33 cm.
+Hand made with Korean silk.
 The work of Korean textile artist, Won Ju Seo, is in major museums and prominent collections.
 She is renowned for her modern approach to the bojagi, the traditional Korean wrapping cloth that has been the subject of many museum exhibitions lately.
 The superiority of her breath-taking technique is matched by the artistry of her designs and the creative beauty of her palette.
 The dazzling juxtaposed geometrics are inspired by and pay tribute to the anonymous women who created bojagi for hundreds of years, while the gorgeous colors of Won Ju Seo's palette are unique to her modern creations.

 Korean Art and Antiques